 Port numbers are used for TCP and UDP protocols.
-TCP and UDP are the most popular protocols used for transmission and most of the network-related applications like websites, web applications, services, etc. uses TCP and UDP.
+TCP and UDP are the most popular protocols used for transmission and most network-related applications like websites, web applications, services, etc. use TCP and UDP.
 Below we will list popular TCP and UDP protocols and their port numbers.

 Filter Port From Filter Bar

 Wireshark GUI provides the filter Bar in order to apply a display filter.
 This bar is used to filter currently captures packets and network traffic according to the provided filters.
 This filter bar provides help with IntelliSense by listing available filters.
 The provided filter can be applied to the package list with the array button on the left side of the filter bar like below.

 Filter According to TCP or UDP Port Number

 As the tcp.port == 80 is used to filter port number 80 the == can be changed with the eq which is the short form of the equal.

 tcp.port eq 80

 IANA assigns port numbers for different protocols HTTP is used for 80, HTTPS is used for 443, etc. Wireshark also supports the protocol names in order to specify the port number where the protocol standardized the port number.